 Program requirements for degree completion can be completed in four (4) academic years.
-Students have seven calendar years from the date of initial registration in the Bachelor of Nursing Degree to complete all requirements.
-Students seeking an extension beyond seven years may be required to complete additional course work.
+Students have seven calendar years from the date of initial registration for the Bachelor of Nursing Degree to complete all requirements.
+Students seeking an extension beyond seven years may be required to complete additional coursework.
 Extension requests will be considered See the Chair for details.